mmesh/docs/docs/platform/networking/topology.md

 ---
+title: Topology
+description: Learn how to design your own virtual private topology and segment your multi-cloud infrastructure environments to meet your security requirements.
 tags:
   - networking
 ---

 # Topology

-mmesh allow you to design your own virtual topology and segment your infrastructure environments to meet your security requirements according to your operational or compliance needs.
+mmesh allow you to design your own virtual private topology and segment your infrastructure environments to meet your security requirements according to your operational or compliance needs.

 ## Network Abstraction Model